vivaria/edisonrul.ing/README.md

 *   Can be activated and will resolve normally while "Thunder King Rai-Oh" isface-upon the field.
 *   The selected card is placed in a face-up state when removed from play.
 The identity of the card is revealed when it is selected and removed from play.
-*   The selected card must remain banished for the duration of the two turns in order to be added to your hand.​
+*   The selected card must remain banished for the duration of the two turns in order to be added to your hand.

 ## GOLDD, WU-LORD OF DARK WORLD